ClairBerlin/clair-ttn/README.md

 #### clair-generate-nfc-config

-`clair-generate-nfc-config` writes the TTN application EUI and the TTN application key to a text file and a PNG QR code which can be read using the [NFC Tools app for iOS](https://www.wakdev.com/en/apps/nfc-tools-ios.html).
+`clair-generate-nfc-config` writes the TTN application EUI, the TTN application key, and sensor and transmission configuration compatible with the [TTN Fair Use Policy](https://www.thethingsnetwork.org/docs/lorawan/duty-cycle/#fair-use-policy) to a text file and a PNG-file QR code that can be read using the [NFC Tools app for iOS](https://www.wakdev.com/en/apps/nfc-tools-ios.html).
 Both files are created in the working directory as `${DEV_EUI}-nfc-config.txt` and `${DEV_EUI}-nfc-config.png`, respectively.
 Existing files are overwritten!

 ```shell
 Usage: clair-generate-nfc-config [OPTIONS] JOIN_EUI DEV_EUI APP_KEY